speric/speric.github.com/_posts/2012-12-21-in-the-zone.markdown

 <p>I am not advocating the abuse of any substance, controlled or otherwise.
 I am simply stating that beer, wine, or other drinks can help you "prevent the rest of the world from crowding in on you".
 And who doesn't love a good 60 Minute IPA?</p>

 <h3>Ditch Social Networks</h3>
 <p>Self explanatory.
 I ditched Facebook a couple of weeks ago, and have been cutting down my Twitter usage in the evenings when I work.
-My productivity and focus has improved noticably.</p>
+My productivity and focus have improved noticably.</p>

 <h3>Artifacts</h3>
-<p>Finally, sometimes I find inspiration from artifacts, things like books or pieces of art.
+<p>Finally, sometimes I find inspiration in artifacts, things like books or pieces of art.
 I went through a phase a few years ago where I kept my copy of Borges'<i><a href="http://www.amazon.com/Collected-Fictions-Jorge-Luis-Borges/dp/0140286802/ref=sr_1_1?ie=UTF8&qid=1356120355&sr=8-1&keywords=borges">Collected Fictions</a></i> on my desk while I worked.
 Reading Borges put me in an interesting place, mentally, and I found inspiration while programming simply by having that book at hand.
 It seems silly but it worked.</p>

 <h3>Summary</h3>
 <p>My aim with all these things is to help me focus on the task at hand, to get in the zone and stay there.
 I suppose the overall idea is to realize what effect your immediate surroundings have on you.
 We don't wait for inspiration, we roll up our sleeves and work, but some places are easier to work in than others.
 So experiment with working in various locations, listening to music, using different lighting, having a beer or a glass of wine if it's possible.
 Good luck.</p>